LikeKod/LikeKod/README.md

 > A funny day...
 I practiced English, comprehended some unthinkable things, and of course practice writing code.
 The Internet just isn't buzzing today... if nothing happened, where would you be?

+### Good evening!
+There will be no access to a computer for a couple of days, but we will not stop studying and repeating.
+These days I’ll add here the points that I’ll study, and maybe a couple of ideas!
+1. Today we remembered prototypical inheritance in JS.
+Yes, quite a useful technology.
+It’s cool that there is extensibility... of course, don’t forget that today I read a book in English and repeated the words.
+Quite a productive day combined with active recreation!
+Good night😋
 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.